 It’s a warm weather task many of us dread.
 I honestly avoided it altogether before I started my weight loss journey a few years ago, but in the summer of 2014, I was excited to go swimsuit shopping.
-Shoot, I had lost more than 80 pounds at that point.
-This was definitely going to be an incredibly positive experience, right?
+I was down 80 pounds from my heaviest weight at that point, and I assumed swimsuit shopping would be a positive experience.

-It seemed the mirrors in the dressing room highlighted every possible flaw as I tried on swimsuit after swimsuit.
-One reminded me I don’t have the flattest stomach just yet.
-I could see my not-so-defined arms in the second.
+It seemed the mirrors in the dressing room highlighted every “flaw” as I tried on swimsuit after swimsuit.
+One mirror reminded me I don’t have a flat stomach.
+I could see my not-so-defined arms in the second mirror.
 By the time I looked at the third mirror, I was nearly in tears.
 How could I have come so far and worked so hard and still have so much work to do?
 I walked in feeling like Beyoncé and left like I was in a time machine that took me back to 267 pounds.

-The emotions from swimsuit-gate were still lingering in my heart a bit days later when my friends and I went to a wine festival.
-As we took our seats at one of the tables, I just happened to look down at the chair.
+The emotions from the ordeal were still lingering in my heart later when my friends and I went to a wine festival in downtown Norfolk.
+As we took our seats at a table, I just happened to look down at the chair.
 A red stamp read “WARNING: WEIGHT LIMIT 250 POUNDS”.

 It took me a moment to realize the milestone that little red label represented.
 Years ago, I would not have been able to sit in that seat.
-I would not have been able to sit at the table with my friends.
 I would have been in tears as I found some excuse to sit somewhere else.
-It made me realize that one bad swimsuit session could never touch the years of blood, sweat, tears and flaxseed that had led to 80 pounds of weight loss.
-Do I have the perfect body?
-Nope.
-I probably never will and that’s okay.
-As long as I’m putting in the work to be the best version of myself I should be proud every second of the day.
+It made me realize that one bad swimsuit shopping session couldn’t overshadow how far I had come on my journey.

-To top it all off, I found a better swimsuit at a different store at a fraction of the price of the others.
-Take that, stupid mirrors!
+To top it all off, a few days later, I found a better swimsuit at a different store at a fraction of the price of the others.

 (Originally published May 14, 2014)